georgedix0n/slot-tech-test-submission/README.md

 * Added a reset score button, somewhat unnecessary but maintains symmetry in button UI.

-Please see [JSDoc Documentation](docs/index.html) for more information.
+Please see JSDoc Documentation for more information:
+<iframe src="docs/index.html" width="100%" height="600px"></iframe>

 ## Things I would do with more time